 Where To Eat In Siem Reap:

-For awesome pizza and bruschetta, head here.
+II Forno is a great option for awesome pizza and bruschetta!
 They even have Prosecco!

 Scarfs are not enough cover ups for some of the temples, so bring a long sleeved shirt.